Updated: Feb 21

 Yes, I support white well-being, but when these high-minded individuals didn’t take my plight seriously after I started uplifting dark-porcelains I could no longer take them seriously, either.
 It was then that I came to this conclusion.
 It’s not really about preserving European identity.
 It’s about preserving light features and recessive genes, even celebrating them.
 Don’t get me wrong, I’m not against doing so.
 But to go so far as to bully those with darker features for doing the same thing?
 They want us to believe they are for us 100%, then diss us at a time when we seize a moment to celebrate our differences?
 But then they wonder why they aren’t taken seriously.
 They wonder why they see women who look like us start to look elsewhere to find love and appreciation.

 This is not the way you convince people that their differences are worth preserving.
 It encourages them to do the very opposite.
 It encourages others to think they are not worth it.
-These people, who attacked me; were not really white identitarians who showed solidarity for all white people.
+These antique nationalists, who attacked me; have shown me that they really don't care about all Western peoples, but only value others if they have light features.
 And when you pick up on that fact, you begin to walk away from them, as most people would.

 What you care about is that they are making children with non-white non-European men, right?
 That’s what you don't want, because it poses a threat to your goal and mindset.
 But have you ever thought that maybe this mindset you are trying to promote may not go over so well with most white folks?
 Trying to accomplish your goal through poisoned roots that are constantly giving a bad name to our community?
 And shaming most of our women at the same time?
 How is that helping?
 People who say these things never express their concern for our differences being represented in a positive light.